Norway–Russia border: European migrant crisis

 In 2015 an Arctic route through the Storskog border crossing was established by migrants to the European Union/European Economic Area.
 The Arctic route involves fewer border crossings and avoids any dangerous sea crossings.
 Migrants began to cross the border riding bicycles, as pedestrians are not allowed in the Russian border area, and public transport operators and private car drivers are heavily penalised for transporting passengers who lack official documentation.
 Between August and October 2015 the number of migrants transiting through Storskog doubled every week.

 The loophole was closed in January 2016, when juxtaposed controls were introduced, and a border barrier was erected.
 An estimated 5,500 to 10,800 migrants, mostly from Syria, crossed the border riding bicycles.

+Russian-Ukrainian War

 Geography

 The river of Pasvikelva is 128 km long and runs through the valley of Pasvikdalen.
 The river drains Finland's Lake Inari and empties into Varangerfjord at Elvenes.
 After a very short section in Finland, the river runs 22 km through Russia before reaching the Norway–Russia border, after which is acts as a border river for 106 km.
 Prior to being dammed the river consisted of nine lakes and fifteen waterfalls.
 It was originally possible to travel the entire length of the river by boat, but the current seven dams make it difficult as boats must be carried past the dams.
 The river falls 114 m and the entire high difference is regulated and used for hydroelectricity.
 Finland receives compensation for the impact on Lake Inari, which is regulated for level difference of 1.75 m.